 Avoiding Miscommunication in the Virtual Workplace

 Do you ever find yourself worrying about how your message will be interpreted when writing emails, responding to a message, or speaking over a video conference?
 In the ever-present virtual workplace, communicating without face-to-face interaction has created a new set of obstacles.
-Virtual workers have limited opportunities to display or read body language when speaking to coworkers, resulting in a greater possibility for miscommunication.
-Video conferencing platforms such as Zoom or Video with Collaboration offer the ability to mimic the face-to-face interaction we all crave but is it effectively replacing it?
+Virtual workers have limited opportunities to display or read body language when speaking to coworkers, resulting in a greater possibility of miscommunication.
+Video conferencing platforms such as Zoom or Video with Collaboration offer the ability to mimic the face-to-face interaction we crave, but is it effectively replacing it?

 What is nonverbal communication, why is it so important, and what is it?